SINDARIN HUB

 i m

-i ngennil thent dîn = Their small harps
+i ngennil thenn dîn = Their small harps

-i meraid dynd hain = Those tall towers
+i meraid duind hain = Those tall towers

 Powered by Create your own unique website with customizable templates.